qubic/qct/funding/2025-10-Q4-proposal.md

 > - Team members may work full-time or be compensated on an hourly basis.</br>
 > - Salaries are paid either in USD or QUBIC, depending on individual agreements.</br>

-### Changes to prvious budget request
+### Changes to previous budget request

-The infrastructure costs are higher becuase:
+The infrastructure costs are higher because:
 - It now includes a production ready test net.
-- The operational costs have increased (e.g. more server load; ant ddos protection)
+- The operational costs have increased (e.g. more server load; anti ddos protection)

 The salary costs are higher because:
 - Costs of client/frontend team is included